Souvik362/E-commerce-Product-Listing/README.md

 #using Python Programming

-The pursose of this code is to simplify to find the best selling price of a product with aspect to the seller margin, commission, sevices and tax, which is essential for a E-commerce seller point of view for better understanding of business fundamentals.
+The purpose of this code is to simplify to find the best selling price of a product with aspect to the seller margin, commission, services and tax, which is essential for a E-commerce seller point of view for better understanding of business fundamentals.